Admission of International Students

 The club’s staff is dedicated to understanding and meeting your needs, participating in the development of measures to enhance your stay, and offering consultations and help whenever needed.

-Any student is welcome to contribute questions to our meeting agenda, attend meetings, propose ideas, and even become an organizer or participant in events.
+Any student is welcome to contribute questions to our meeting agenda, attend meetings, propose ideas, and even become an organiser or participant in events.

 Student Exchange Programme